 1.2 Every individual who registers with us is disabled according to the UK legal definition, and is therefore entitled to reasonable adjustments in recruitment and the workplace.
 In order to ensure you receive these, you trust us with sensitive information about your health.
 Your privacy is incredibly important.

-1.3 The data we hold about you is collected, retained and generated in order to fulfill one or more of our purposes, and we ask that you explicitly consent to our using your data for each of these purposes.
+1.3 The data we hold about you is collected, retained and generated in order to fulfil one or more of our purposes, and if you are an individual to whom we are providing support, we ask that you explicitly consent to our using your data for each of these purposes.

 2. Why we hold your data

-2.1 To assist you in the recruitment process for internships or graduate programmes, through a variety of services, including personalised support, adjustments advice and advocacy, skills enhancement and placement through one of the programmes we run with our employer partners.
+2.1 To assist you in the recruitment process for internships, graduate programmes, scholarship programmes and experienced hire roles, through a variety of services, including personalised support, adjustments advice and advocacy, skills enhancement and placement through one of the programmes we run with our employer partners.

 2.2 To support you with adjustments and support you may need in the workplace, including advocating or negotiating on your behalf with an existing or potential new employer.
 This includes EmployAbility acting as a workplace adjustment.
 It also includes assistance in the recruitment process for experienced hires.